 The rhythmically distinct codas sharply set off Emma’s gradual disappearance beneath the ‘shroud’ from the surroundings.
 Quite remarkable.
 The disparaissait marks a turning point that is intensified in the ensuing dissolution of her spirit into the environment.
 Moreover, l'entourage has more the feel of ‘in the circle of’ all that follows the fourfold repetition of dans than of the rather non-descript ‘everything’ which makes less evident Emma’s immersion in all the other phenomena of existence: silence, darkness, wind, damp scents.
 Here too liquefaction occurs as in ‘Ripples were washing over the satin dress.’
 While a far cry from the liquification motif in Émile Zola’s L’Assommoir (1877), it is nonetheless notable here.
 All this contrasts with the positive thrust of the descriptions in a closely preceding paragraph: ‘Les herbes aromatiques fumaient encore, et des tourbillons de vapeur bleuâtre se confondaient au bord de la croisée avec le brouillard qui entrait.
 Il y avait quelques étoiles, et la nuit était douce’. (‘The aromatic herbs were still smoking, and the swirling blue vapours blended into the mist that was coming in through the window.
 There were few stars, and the night air was mild’).
 De Man renders the passage inefficaciously as: ‘The aromatic herbs were still smoking, and spirals of bluish vapour blended at the window with the entering fog.
 There were few stars, and the night was warm’).
 Although de Man renders the essential meaning of the passage, he unsuccessfully expresses the full connotational and aesthetic range of meaning by eschewing use of the progressive imperfect tense.
 Instead, he chooses to speak of ‘spirals’ (which are less turbulent than ‘swirling’) and fails to foreground the interaction of liquification within the room and from outside by inadvertently establishing a kind of barrier by writing ‘at the window’.
 Wall’s choice conveys a better sense of ongoing movement from the death-bed room into nature more broadly.
 Emma’s Self dissolves without hesitation or resistance ‘at the window’.

 The merging of her being with natural things and movement is a far cry from what Goethe connotes with Werther’s return to natural processes in his The Sorrows of Young Werther.
 The difference impacts upon the question of whether we can consider Emma to be tragic somewhat similar to Werther.
 While it is true that Emma’s early education predisposed her to romantic reverie.
 Nonetheless, she is essentially at fault for her gradual slide into passivity and loss of interest in real-life circumstances.
 The turning point is the invitation to the dinner and ball hosted by the Marquis d’Andervilliers at La Vaubyessart.
 After that experience, her interest in cultivating an orderly home life quickly dissipates.
-She becomes ever more passive, putting off meaningful constructive activity: no more piano, no more drawing, no more needle-work, no housework.
+She becomes ever more passive, putting off meaningful constructive activity: no more piano, no more drawing, no more needlework, no housework.
 The growing insensibility of her life is expressed metaphorically by the swarthy, black-whiskered organ grinder who appears regularly on an afternoon.
 The little mechanical figurines on the organ signify Emma’s own puppet, ennui-filled eternal recurrence.

 Apparently, Emma had no Self to lose (or merge).
 Thus, she represents a radical departure from the willed self-authentication observable in the Princess de Clèves and Werther.
 Both these protagonists consciously take charge of their circumstances and stand for something despite the circumstances conditioning their ultimate fates.
 They do not simply resign themselves to external forces and ‘disappear’.
 To be sure, Emma commits suicide as does Werther.